 Or to take arms against a sea of losses,

 And by realizing end them?

-We field many questions from clients (though they’re not usually phrased in iambic pentameter).
+We field many questions from clients (though they’re not usually phrased in iambic pentameter) related to types of trades.
 Some of those questions are focused on the investments and the trading activity (or lack thereof) that appears on the monthly statements.
 Often clients wonder why we placed those trades.
 Have we changed our outlook for the securities in question?
 Are we rebalancing the portfolio?
 Is it something else?

 The answer: it depends.
 When you see trading activity in your account, it generally falls into three main types of investment trades: raising or investing cash, rebalancing, and block trading.
 Unfortunately, you won’t know by looking at the trade into which one of these categories it falls, but perhaps by illuminating our general process and rationale at least some of the mystery will be dispelled.

 There are many reasons to place trades for cash movement: automated monthly withdrawals or deposits, RMDs out of IRAs, and other client-directed deposits or withdrawals.
 We keep our clients’ accounts as fully invested as possible given their individual cash needs, but will occasionally have to place a trade to make more cash available (or to invest a deposit).